mmiranda222/.statsuite/content/using-api/ref-metadata/_index.md

 - transferring both data and referential metadata (0) *- default option -*,
 - transferring data only (1), or
 - transferring referential metadata only (2).

+Note that this method will transfer all referential metadata related to a dataflow, and not those referencing the DSD.
+For transferring only referential metadata referencing the DSD, see the section below.

+#### Copy of referential metadata referencing a DSD
+It is possible to transfer (copy) referential metadata referencing the DSD, by using the API function `/transfer/dsd`.
+Note that currently, this method is only accessible using the Swagger user interface of the transfer service (*https://transfer-env.domain.org/swagger/*).
+See more details [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#post-21transferdsd-transfer-referential-metadata-changes-of-a-dsd-from-one-space-to-another) about the supported parameters of this method.

 ---